President Trump Bets His Gut Is Better Than Nancy Pelosi's Math

-Bowing to the President Donald Trump’s demands for a border wall, House Republicans started rewriting a last-minute and short-term spending bill to keep parts of the government open beyond Friday’s deadline.
+Bowing to President Donald Trump’s demands for a border wall, House Republicans started rewriting a last-minute and short-term spending bill to keep parts of the government open beyond Friday’s deadline.
 There were very real doubts it could find sufficient support in either the House or the Senate.

 A shutdown, in other words, seemed certain.